 Nita M. Lowey 21st Century Community Learning Centers COVID-19 Relief Supplementary Grant

-The Wisconsin Department of Public Instruction (DPI) is pleased to announce that nearly $400,000 was recently awarded to twenty-nine WI 21st CCLC programs in round one of the COVID-19 Relief Supplementary grant opportunity.
-DPI is in the process of reviewing applications for the second round of awards and plans to announce the funding allocations by the end of December 2020.
+The Wisconsin Department of Public Instruction (DPI) is pleased to announce that nearly $930,000 of COVID-19 Relief Supplementary Grant awards were recently issued to sixty-eight WI 21st CCLC programs across Wisconsin.
 The funds are intended to assist in meeting the costs associated with providing services for students and families during this challenging time.
 Allowable expenses associated with this award include (but are not limited to):

 Increased staffing expenses